jvlewis/aoc/README.md

 - Action S means to move the waypoint south by the given value.
 - Action E means to move the waypoint east by the given value.
 - Action W means to move the waypoint west by the given value.
-- Action L means to rotate the waypoint around the ship left (counter\*clockwise) the given number of degrees.
+- Action L means to rotate the waypoint around the ship left (counter-clockwise) the given number of degrees.
 - Action R means to rotate the waypoint around the ship right (clockwise) the given number of degrees.
 - Action F means to move forward to the waypoint a number of times equal to the given value.